tliron/go-kutil/ard/README.md

 Agnostic?
 ---------

-Comprising primitives (string, integer, float, boolean, null) and structures (map, list).
+Comprising primitives (Unicode strings, integers, float, booleans, nulls) and structures (map, list).
 It's agnostic because it can be trivially represented in practically any language or platform, and also because it can be transmitted in a wide variety of formats.

-Note that map keys do not have to be strings and indeed can be arbitrarily complex, not just strings.
+Note that map keys do not have to be strings and indeed can be arbitrarily complex.
 Most map implementations in most programming languages allow for this as long as the key is hashable.

-Also not that precision of integers and floats is out of scope, and thus we normally do not have to distinguish between signed and unsigned integers.
+Also note that precision of integers and floats is out of scope, and thus we normally do not have to distinguish between signed and unsigned integers.

 Raw?
 ----

-Data validations is out of scope.
+Data validation is out of scope.
 There's no schema.

 Caveats
 -------